Koka/css-paged-media-tutorial/docs/source/about.rst

 Contribute & participate
 ------------------------

-The prince-css.rocks project is an open platform for spreading the word about "CSS Paged Media" and "Print CSS".
+The print-css.rocks project is an open platform for spreading the word about "CSS Paged Media" and "Print CSS".
 Feel to contribute further lessons and showcases, pointers to documentation and resource etc.  You can either contact me directly or you fork the project on Github and see me some pull requests.